dotnet/docs-maui/docs/user-interface/handlers/customize.md

 ```

 The advantage of this approach is that conditional compilation isn't required, and that the partial methods don't have to be implemented on each platform.
 If an implementation isn't provided on a platform, then the method and all calls to the method are removed at compile time.
 For information about partial methods, see [Partial methods](/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods#partial-methods).

+For information about the organization of the *Platforms* folder in a .NET MAUI project, see [Partial classes and methods](~/platform-integration/invoke-platform-code.md#partial-classes-and-methods).
+For information about how to configure multi-targeting so that you don't have to place platform code into sub-folders of the *Platforms* folder, see [Configure multi-targeting](~/platform-integration/configure-multi-targeting.md).